-Aim of the project.
-The aim of the project is to investigate, through bio-inspired fundamental research, a mechanism to exploit wind gusts to keep small flyers afloat.
+The aim of the project is to investigate, through bio-inspired research at the interface between fluid mechanics and micro-robotics, the design of a micro drone that exploits wind gusts to stay afloat.
 Recent work led by Viola and published in Nature (https://doi.org/10.1038/s41586-018-0604-2), reveals that the dandelion exploits a highly porous wing to form a fluid vortex, which has never been observed before, and that slows down its descent velocity.
-It also revealed that the dandelion exploits wind gusts to gain altitude and slow down its descent.
-Computational fluid dynamics simulations will be undertaken to study the underlying principles of this uplifting mechanism and to underpin the design of a dandelion-inspired drone: the dandidrone.
+The aim of this project is to translate this biological findings in a man-made drone with unprecedented endurance.

 Minimum entry qualification - an Honours degree at 2:1 or above (or International equivalent) in a relevant science or engineering discipline, possibly supported by an MSc Degree.
 Further information on English language requirements for EU/Overseas applicants.